sanity-io/sanity-media-starter-template/README.md

 This template allows you to quickly clone an existing media site as a Sanity and NextJS project by importing articles from an existing website.

-Please see the various sub-packages for more information.
+Please see the various sub-package READMEs for more detailed information.

 - [Sanity](./packages/sanity/README.md): Sanity Studio and schema
 - [Site](./packages/site/README.md): NextJS site